 - ask about and compare after sales support and warranties that different sellers and manufacturers offer

 - understand the purpose of fuel consumption labels on new cars

 - note there are no statutory cooling-off rights or “lemon laws” for motor vehicle sales in Tasmania.

 All motor vehicle traders in Tasmania must have a licence to sell:

 - used cars

 - other used cars.

-Search for the motor vehicle trader licence to make sure the dealer is licensed.
+Search for a vehicle trader licence to make sure the dealer is licensed.